aau-claaudia/hpc/docs/ai-lab/guides/using-containers.md

 - `singularity exec`: Execute a command inside a container
 - `--nv`: Enable NVIDIA GPU drivers (required for GPU jobs)
 - `/ceph/container/python/python_3.10.sif`: Path to the container
-- `python3 -c "print('Hello from AI-LAB!')"`: Command to run
+- `python3 -c "print('Hello from AI-LAB')"`: Command to run

 ### Using Containers with sbatch

-For longer jobs, create a batch script:
+For longer jobs, enter `nano` jobname and create a batch script:

 ```bash title="my_job.sh"
 #!/bin/bash